Types of Breast Reconstruction

 Why choose breast implant reconstructive surgery?

-- Breast implant surgery is shorter, less complex and has a quicker recovery time.
+- Breast implant surgery is shorter and has a quicker recovery time.

 What should I be aware of with breast implant reconstructive surgery?

-- Sometimes more surgery is needed to remove scar tissue in the breast or replace an implant.
+- Many need additional procedures to remove scar tissue in the breast or replace an implant.